sosna/pinetrail/README.md

 In one case for example, my GPS device, configured to use the GPS-based altimeter, indicated, during a hike, a drop in elevation of 150 meters in approx. 15 seconds.
-I'm happy the fall only took place in my GPS logger imagination ;-).
+I'm happy the fall only took place in my GPS logger's imagination ;-).

 In another case, the barometric altimeter reported a difference in elevation of